akanik/nicar22-mapping-masters/mapbox-steps.md

 ### [Example: Layer choropleth + popup](./examples/mapbox-polygon-popup.html)
 Using the same Tileset --> Style method we used with our building permit points, let's upload our building permit hexbins, load them into a Style and then style the Tileset according to your preferences.
 I would suggest using the same sort of data-driven color scheme we used in the point example.

+If you weren't able to create that file or your file upload efforts keeps erroring out for some reason (likely because you didn't project it correctly), you can use [this backup geojson](./GIS/backups/at-hexbin-res-permits-mapbox.geojson) I've created for just such an occasion!

 You'll notice that the hexbins Tileset will load into a Style as a type of Fill.
 Fill type vector files have different style options, as you'll notice in the Style tab of the layer popout.